Ekamra Walks

 Ekamra Walks is a weekly heritage walk for visitors to explore the heritage trails of Ekamra Kshetra or the temple city of Bhubaneswar.
 The walk is a non-profit initiative by the unified effort of Bhubaneswar Development Authority and Bhubaneswar Municipal Corporation There are multiple trails conducted by Ekamra Walks across Heritage, Culture & Nature.

-Old Town Bhubaneswar, also known as Ekamra Kshetra is the center of Kalingan temple architecture.
+Old Town Bhubaneswar, also known as Ekamra Kshetra, is the center of Kalingan temple architecture.
 In 2014, Ekamra Kshetra earned a place in UNESCO’S tentative list of World Heritage sites.
 Ekamra Walks, hence borrows its name from “Ekamra Kshetra” and is a paid guided tour for people interested in the history and culture of the land that once hosted more than 7000 temples.

-Ekamra Walks is Bhubaneswar’s signature heritage and culture initiative — a curated series of guided trails that celebrate the city’s living history, art, ecology, and people.
-Designed by the Bhubaneswar Development Authority (BDA), the walks invite citizens and visitors to explore the city beyond monuments — through its stories, traditions, and creative spirit.
-From the ancient temples of Ekamra Kshetra to the tranquil forests of Chandaka and the reflective peace of Dhauli, each trail offers a new lens to experience Bhubaneswar as a clean, green, and inclusive city.
-Anchored in the ideals of the Swachh Bharat Mission, Ekamra Walks connects heritage with responsibility — transforming every step into a celebration of culture, community, and civic pride.

 Trails

 There are 9 Trails for the year 2025-26.
 Each of these trails are organised to provide a holistic view of the tempest, art, culture and natural elements of the city.

+Ticket prices range from ₹ 100 for most trails to ₹ 200 for Jungle Safari & ₹ 300 for Nocturnal Safari.